devguilhermepereira/angular-video-call-simple/README.md

-# angular-videochamada-simple
+# Simple video call with Angular

-Project of videochamada with Angular and using Twilio
+For the server we use the Twilio service